Narendra1112/churn-prediction-api/README.md

 # Customer Churn Prediction with Real-Time Monitoring

 ## Overview

-An end-to-end **Machine Learning** project that predicts telecom customer churn using FastAPI, XGBoost, Streamlit, and real-time monitoring via Prometheus and Grafana.
+An end-to-end **Machine Learning** project that predicts telecom customer churn using FastAPI, XGBoost, and Streamlit, with real-time monitoring powered by Prometheus and Grafana.

-Built to demonstrate a production-ready MLOps workflow — from model serving to live performance tracking.
+Churn prediction identifies customers who are likely to stop using a company’s service which is a key challenge in industries like telecom, streaming platforms (e.g., Netflix), or subscription businesses (e.g., Amazon Prime).
+By predicting who might leave, companies can proactively offer personalized discounts, improved support, or loyalty rewards to retain them.

+This project demonstrates a production-ready MLOps workflow, including model serving, containerized deployment, and live performance tracking, bridging the gap between machine learning models and real-world business impact.

 ## Tech Stack